codeandcognition/koconut/README.md

 Alternatively (and better-ly), you can use [Yarn :cat:](https://yarnpkg.com/en/):

 `yarn install`

+*You should know that [all npm commands can be replaced with Yarn commands](https://yarnpkg.com/en/docs/migrating-from-npm)!*

 ### Using the Development Scripts
 To have a live preview of the application, simply run the following command: